Pet Care Home

 Description

 The Blackskirt Tetra is a deep-bodied species and laterally compressed.
+This fish will reach about 2 1/4 inches (5.5 cm) in the home aquarium but will breed at just 1 1/2 inches.
+It has a lifespan of about 6 to 7 years.
 It is distinguished by two vertical stripes and by what appears to be overly developed dorsal and anal fins.
-These make it appear as if though it has a "skirt", with most of its mass on the bottom half of the body.
-The fine black color changes to a gray in the adult.
+These make it appear as if though it has a “skirt,” with most of its mass on the bottom half of the body.
+The fine black color of the juvenile fades to a gray as it matures.

 Fish Keeping Difficulty